riarumoda/dotfiles/README.md

 For notifications, run ```xfce4-notifyd-config``` from rofi, and change default position to bottom right.

-For LightDM, open/create ```/etc/lightdm/lightdm-gtk-greeter.conf``` with you favourite text editor, remove all stuff inside the file, and paste with this new config :
+For LightDM, open/create ```/etc/lightdm/lightdm-gtk-greeter.conf``` with your favourite text editor, remove all stuff inside the file, and paste with this new config :
 ```
 [greeter]
 theme-name = Materia-moredark-compact